Shilpi261985/P2_BiasMitigation_SyntheticData/README.md

 ~~- In Readme, describe contents of each (important) notebook.~~ -->
 ### Summary of main upcoming tasks
-- For now, stick to a single profession.
+- For now, stick to a single profession (accountant).
+- CV\Cover letter generation
+  - No names or contact information.
+  - Instructions to make it easy to extract only the relevant text from the response.
+  - Make sure any invented details are consistent with the bio, use real place names (companies/universities) as much as possible.
+- Identify obvious gender words in original dataset and save (identified as male or female)
+      - gender pronouns (he\him\his, she\her\hers, they\them\theirs)
+      - Names (probably use a "names" or "proper nouns" NLP library, e.g., spacy)
+      - husband, father etc. (probably you can generate or find online)
-- Add ability to mask gender pronouns from bios.
+- Add ability to mask gender words from bios.
-- Fix truncation with either "max_length" and/or stop token condition.
-- Generate preliminary proxy word lists for gender and choice of race/ethnicity/nationality.
+- Generate preliminary proxy word lists for gender.
+    - From dataset: https://colab.research.google.com/drive/1e0XVLn0Ov2BCVUS8bG3f3uq4otdN5Jkf?usp=sharing (similar to this notebook, but with gender classification)
+    - Try also after removing gender pronouns and names.
+    - Also, try on the generated CVs/Cover letters.
 - Read generated CVs, cover letters, and job ads for existing 10 samples
     - Check for consistency, notes anything that doesn't look right.
     - If there are inconsistencies try:
         - Generating CV and cover letter simultaneously
         - Or using CV as extra input for cover letter
-        - Or use "meta-llama/Llama-3.2-3B-Instruct"
+- Compare old model to "meta-llama/Llama-3.2-3B-Instruct"
 - Add variable to specify job ad generation type (use_candidate_info)
     - For 'use_candidate_info' the job ad should be created for the provided pool of 10/100 candidates.
 - Add ability to specify degree level and retrieve corresponding samples from bios.